Washington Double Star Catalog

 into the WDS?

-A faster way to get them into the WDS is to also send us a flat
+To ensure the data get into the WDS, feel free to send us a flat

 ascii file which includes the tabular information from the